 Northstar California

 Best Place: Ripping down Lookout Mountain gives the impression of skiing a wilderness preserve.
-It’s advanced runs offer a panoply of rowdy lines that compliment the thigh burning, straight liners of the Backside Express Quad.
+Its advanced runs offer a panoply of rowdy lines that compliment the thigh burning, straight liners of the Backside Express Quad.

 Palisades Tahoe

 Palisades is big, as in “penis libre.”
 Site of the 1960 Winter Olympics, the resort’s gargantuan geography makes first-time visitors feel as though they’re looking through the wrong end of a telescope.
 Carved from six peaks spread over 4,000 acres and served by 30 lifts, the resort has always sung hosannas for the wild at heart.
-Its sloped remain a monument to free skiing adrenaline junkies attracted to the area’s hair raising chutes, intense steeps, and gnarly rock faces, some the size of small office buildings.
+Its slope remains a monument to free skiing adrenaline junkies attracted to the area’s hair raising chutes, intense steeps, and gnarly rock faces, some the size of small office buildings.
 This place is so cool it could heal warts.
+If there is a glaring drawback to this Olympic feast, its “Les voies urinaires” – Gaper wannabes who whine and shed bad poseur vibes waiting in line for KT-22 to open on a powder day.

 Tahoe Donner